KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Understanding-Layout.md

 In KeyboardKit, a ``KeyboardLayoutProvider`` can be used to create a dynamic layout based on many different factors, such as the current device type, orientation, locale, etc.

-You can customize the keyboard layout by adding localized providers to the default ``StandardKeyboardLayoutProvider``, or by replacing ``KeyboardInputViewController/keyboardLayoutProvider`` with a custom ``KeyboardLayoutProvider``.
+You can customize the keyboard layout by adding localized providers to the default ``StandardKeyboardLayoutProvider``, or by replacing the ``KeyboardInputViewController/services`` provider with a custom ``KeyboardLayoutProvider``.